The Differences Between MFIs and NBFCs in India

 • Reserve Bank of India Act, 1934: The foundational regulatory framework for Non-Banking Financial Companies (NBFCs) comes from this act, which defines NBFCs and provides the legal basis for their supervision and regulation.
 NBFCs must register with the RBI and comply with its directives on capital adequacy, asset classification, and governance.

-• RBI Master Directions for NBFCs (2016): These guidelines issued by the RBI lay out the operational requirements for NBFCs, including minimum capital requirements, provisioning norms, and prudential regulations.
-The directions ensure that NBFCs maintain financial health while mitigating systemic risks.
+• Master Directions for NBFCs by RBI (2016): These guidelines issued by the RBI lay out the functional requirements for NBFCs that includes minimum capital, provisioning norms, and prudential regulations.

-• Credit Rating and Prudential Norms: To maintain transparency and stability, NBFCs are required to undergo regular credit rating assessments and follow prudential norms such as limits on credit concentration, liquidity management, and asset quality standards.
+• Credit Rating and Prudential Norms: Credit rating maintains the creditworthiness of a borrower that helps in maintaining the transparency and stability, NBFCs are required to undergo regular credit rating assessments and follow limits on credit concentration, liquidity management, and asset quality standards to keep an eye on the financial background and stability of the borrowers.

 Key Differences Between MFIs and NBFCs